pflanze/ml2json/INSTALL.md

 There is no further installation mechanism (yet?).
-The program can be run directly from the checkout (like `./ml2json` or `path/to/ml2json`).
-You can add the path to the checkout directory to your PATH env variable, or you could put a shell wrapper that calls it into /usr/local/bin/ or similar place (a symlink would not work, since it breaks the way the script finds its installation directory):
+The program can be run directly from the checkout (like `./ml2json` or `path/to/ml2json/ml2json`).
+You could also add the path to the checkout directory to your PATH env variable, or you can symlink it to one of the directories in your PATH.

-    #!/bin/bash

-    exec "/path/to/ml2json/ml2json" "$@"

 For usage information, run `ml2json --help`, and read [usage](docs/usage.md) and the other files in the "docs" folder.